 Investing in a mutual fund is similar to investing in the stock market, you need to have a study of a specific fund thoroughly.
 You can invest directly by yourself by selecting the best fund after analyzing that fund for some time.
 Click here and find out the best funds to invest in.
 By investing on your own you save commission on the fund, it is called a direct fund.
 And the fund which you invest through a broker is a regular fund.

-There also some funds in which you can put a lump sum amount.
-It is advised to invest lump sum if you are putting your money for a long-term (5+ years).
-In some fund, you can also get a fixed return monthly. remember mutual funds also fluctuate according to the market.
+There are also some funds in which you can put a lump sum amount.
+It is advised to invest lump sum if you are putting your money for a long term (5+ years).
+In some funds, you can also get a fixed return monthly. remember mutual funds also fluctuate according to the market.
 NAV (Net Asset Value) changes according to the asset prices inside that MF.

 Top-down approach: Look at the economy and see which industry is doing good.
 Then select the companies inside those industries and invest.